craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/Prenotes Nov 22.md

 The party just fought a bunch of bugbear and the two hill giants from the torture chamber.
 They attempted to rest and were quickly interrupted by a group of orcs.
 The party recognized them as the rebellious slaves the bugbear were talking about and were asked to come to their lair; meet their leader, rest, and help them escape.

-Read boxtext on yellow paper for "begining of session"
+Read boxtext on yellow paper for "beginning of session"

 Quickly after talking with the orcs they faintly hear a large bassy horn being blown long followed by two shorter blasts.
 This is a sign for the remaining forces to retreat to the upper keep (the "uprising" code).
 A roamer found the massacre of the bugbear lair and called for the retreat.